pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## Continuous Integration with Jenkins

-Jenkins is an open source Continuous Integration server which can be used to test and deploy application changes for Drupal and WordPress websites on Pantheon.
+Jenkins is an open source Continuous Integration server which can be used to build, test, and deploy application changes for Drupal and WordPress websites on Pantheon.
+Jenkins is to execute a predefined list of steps.
+The trigger for this execution can be time or event based.
+For example, every 20 minutes or after a new commit in a Git repository.

 ## What you will build

 This guide will cover how to install and configure an externally hosted Jenkins server to work with sites on the Pantheon platform.
+We will configure Jenkins to test our code changes and let us know if changes have passed and are ready to deploy.

 ## What you’ll need